sensu/sensu-docs/content/sensu-go/5.0/reference/handlers.md

 ### Transport handlers

-Sensu architecture considerably changed between the 1.x and 2.x versions, and a dedicated message bus (like RabbitMQ) is no longer used.
+Sensu architecture considerably changed between the 1.x and Sensu Go versions, and a dedicated message bus (like RabbitMQ) is no longer used.
 Therefore, [transport handlers][5] have been removed but a similar functionality could be achieved using a pipe handler that connects to a message bus and injects event data into